The Top 4 Things to Consider When Designing a New Staircase

 Changing the location, orientation, and design can drastically change the amount of usable space you have in your home.
 If you move the staircase to the middle of the room can increase the drama of your home, but it will break up the useable space into smaller sections.

-As the homeowner, your choice will affect your daily life.
+As a homeowner, your choice will affect your daily life.
 Study out your options carefully.
 Consider the impact that different staircase designs will have on your life.
 A unique staircase can be a fun conversation piece at parties, just be sure it that it also serves its function.

 The most common materials used when building staircases are wood, metal, and concrete.
 Each material can benefit your home in different ways.